xwmx/nb/README.md

              [-e <editor> | --editor <editor>]

 Options:
-  -e --editor <editor>  Edit the note with <editor>, overriding the editor
+  -e, --editor <editor>  Edit the note with <editor>, overriding the editor
                          specified in the `$EDITOR` environment variable.

 Description:
   Open the specified note in `$EDITOR` or <editor> if specified.
 Any data